 I’ve written about this in the past (The Requirements for Acne to Exist), but I missed out on inflammation.

 Anyway, most acne skin care routines, like the one prescribed to me, are a combination of meds that treat at least two or more of these 4.

 Maxi-peel/ Tretinoin could help with acne.
-But if your acne condition falls in the faaar severe end of the acne spectrum, maxi-peel might not be enough.
-An example would be if you have a hormonal problem and your sebaceous glands act like faucets of oil.
-No matter how fast your dead skin cells shed, your skin won’t still be able to keep up.
+But if your acne condition falls in the faaar severe end of the acne spectrum, maxi-peel might not be enough, like if you have a hormonal problem and your sebaceous glands act like faucets of oil.

 How long does the “purging” phase last?

 It varies from person to person.
 Some experience the initial break out for as short as two weeks.
-With some, it goes for as long as two months.
-That could be a problem because you can ONLY use maxi-peel for two months (because of hydroquinone), which means you have to stop after two months, rest, and repeat.
+With some, it goes for as long as several months.
+That could be a problem because you can ONLY use maxi-peel for two months (because ~hydroquinone), which means you have to stop, rest, and repeat.
 Future Derm recommends a 4-month cycle (2 months hydroquinone, 2 months rest, then repeat).
 So I guess you’d have to alternate with a tretinoin product without the hydroquinone.

 How long would it take before I see results?

 With retinoid-containing products like maxi-peel, significant result is generally seen in 2 to 3 months.